 2 bay leaves

-In a large bowl, cover beans with 3 quarts water and add salt.
+In a large bowl, cover beans with 3 quarts (2.8L) water and add salt.
 Stir to combine, then let stand at room temperature overnight.
-Drain and rinse beans and set aside.
+Drain and rinse beans; set aside.

-Adjust oven rack to lower middle position and preheat oven to 300°F (150°C).
+Adjust oven rack to lower-middle position and preheat oven to 325°F (160°C).
 Place 4 cups (946ml) stock in a large liquid measuring cup and sprinkle gelatin, if using, over top.
 Set aside.
-In a large Dutch oven, heat duck fat (if using), salt pork, and pork shoulder and cook over high heat, stirring occasionally, until browned all over, about 8 minutes.
+In a large Dutch oven, heat duck fat (if using), salt pork, and pork shoulder and cook over high heat, stirring occasionally, until browned all over, about 9 minutes (if not using duck fat, cook pork with no additional fat).
 Using a slotted spoon, transfer to a large bowl, leaving rendered fat in Dutch oven, and set aside.
-(If not using duck fat, cook pork with no additional fat.)

 Season chicken thighs or duck confit with pepper (do not add salt) and place skin side down in Dutch oven.
 Cook without moving until well-browned, 6 to 8 minutes.
 Transfer to a plate and let cool to room temperature.

 Add sausages to Dutch oven and cook, turning occasionally, until well-browned, about 2 minutes per side.
 Transfer to bowl with salt pork.
 Drain all but 2 tablespoons fat from pot.

 Add onions to Dutch oven and cook, stirring and scraping up browned bits from bottom of pot, until onions are translucent but not browned, about 4 minutes.
 Add drained beans, carrot, celery, garlic, parsley, bay leaves, cloves, and stock/gelatin mixture.
 Bring to a simmer over high heat.
 Reduce to low, cover Dutch oven, and cook until beans are slightly softened but retain a bite, about 20 minutes.

 Break crust with a spoon and shake pot gently to redistribute.
 Nestle chicken or duck into the Dutch oven, skin side up.
 Return to oven and continue cooking, stopping to break and shake crust every 30 minutes, until crust is deep brown and thick, an additional 1 hour 30 minutes.
 Serve immediately.